Boreal

 They were more than impressed and wanted to start using CAMS immediately.
 Next came Alberta, to whom we sent a prototype.
 They all wanted it.
 There was only one catch: we estimated that to make CAMS available to all 800+ First Nations communities would require at least a million dollars.

-The housing component was OFNTSC’s ideas but its development was funded by the Federal Government.
+The housing component was OFNTSC’s idea but its development was funded by the Federal Government.
 INAC said the money for the development was a contribution, as opposed to a grant, therefore, as the one and only contributor—as if sweat equity and devolution did not matter—they owned it and would now take over the CAMS.

 OFNTSC refused to hand over the application and the source code that made it run.
 To try to convince INAC to let OFNTSC handle the deployment of CAMS, I got Michael Cowpland, who had recently purchased ZIM, to partner with OFNTSC and make a joint presentation to departments.
 Michael even agreed to throw in $250,000 of free ZIM software to keep our first year’s estimated deployment costs at or below a million dollars.